How Long Will It Take Before a Sanitary Landfill Stops Producing Landfill Gas?

 Leachate quality is rightly seen as the determining factor in establishing the time span of landfill aftercare, and it will be the leachate contaminants still present in the waste for which those charged with protecting the environment from landfills will have to wait the longest.
 Nevertheless, leachate can be collected quite easily at modern landfills with engineered techniques.

-Landfill gas is far harder to capture, even using modern facilities and, because of the high greenhouse gas (methane) content of landfill gas, the resulting gas emissions are of paramount importance on a global scale.
-As things stand a significant and possibly quite large proportion of the landfill gas will escape after each landfill ceases to produce landfill gas of a high enough volume and calorific value, for gas extraction for EfW power generation to continue.
-So far, there are no realistic landfill gas management plans among landfill site owners and regulatory authorities for the care of the site to continue for as long as will be needed.
+Landfill gas is far harder to capture, even using modern facilities and, because of the high greenhouse gas (methane) content of landfill gas.
+The resulting gas emissions are of paramount importance on a global scale.
+As things stand a significant and possibly quite large proportion of the landfill gas will escape.
+Escape takes place during and after each landfill ceases to produce landfill gas of a high enough volume and calorific value, for gas extraction for EfW power generation to continue.
+So far, there are no realistic landfill gas management plans among landfill site owners and regulatory authorities, for the care of the site needed to continue for as long as will be needed.

 In a study performed to investigate conditions present in many older landfills in Germany, Kriimpelbeck (1999) discovered that considerable methane emissions occur particularly in the transition period between active and passive aftercare measures, when active gas extraction, gas-utilization and/or flaring are no longer operating smoothly.